What are the best white exterior paint colors for my house?

 Starting things out with a perennial favorite around here, Benjamin Moore White Dove.

-I’ve dedicated a whole post to this beautiful color in terms of interiors here.
+I’ve dedicated a whole post to this beautiful soft white color in terms of interiors here.

 It’s also worth mentioning this color works beautifully as a kitchen cabinet paint as well.

 However, I’m featuring this white paint here again today, because it’s also such a popular paint choice for exteriors.